Entry No. 43: Channeling A Tampon Commercial

 I am having a creative block in terms of topics to write about because I am going through something in my personal life that is consuming most, if not all, of my mental energy.

-I am not currently ready to talk about it as it is ongoing and I truly don’t think anyone could understand.
-I don’t want people reaching out and I don’t want or need the attention.
+I am not currently ready to talk about it as it is ongoing, and I truly don’t think anyone could understand.
+I don’t want people reaching out, and I don’t want or need the attention.

-I have a post written that will go into this topic and it will be posted when the time is right, that time is just not now.
+I have a post written that will go into this topic, and it will be posted when the time is right; that time is just not now.

-The funny thing about depression and stress is that somehow it makes you too sad and anxious to do the things that would in turn make you less sad and anxious.
-It's kind of like when you are on your period and you are sore and cramping and they say that working out would make you less sore and crampy but the last thing on your mind is working out.
+For now, this post is on the procrastination of things that bring you joy or need to be done because you’re mentally elsewhere.
+The funny thing about depression and stress is that somehow it makes you too sad and anxious to do the things that would, in turn, make you less sad and anxious.
+It's kind of like when you are on your period, and you are sore and cramping, and they say that working out would make you less sore and crampy but the last thing on your mind is working out.

-Yes, tampon commercials are in fact a lie, most women do not spontaneously learn jousting, surfing, horseback riding, or cross-country running while on their period.
-Most lay around.
+spontaneously learn jousting, surfing, horseback riding, or cross-country running while on their period.
+Most lie around.

 The laundry is sitting in baskets.